 These doctors administer vaccinations, diagnose and treat illnesses and injuries, track their patients’ development, and manage ongoing health conditions.

-Unfortunately, pediatricians were among the top 10 most burned-out specialties in Doximity’s survey, with 49% experiencing burnout on the job.
+Unfortunately, pediatricians were among the top 10 most burned-out specialties in Doximity’s 2022 Physician Burnout and Depression report, with 49% experiencing burnout on the job.

 But a 2016 survey from the AAP Department of Research found that 83% of “early-career” pediatricians were satisfied with their job, and the ones with a strong network of support from colleagues cited higher satisfaction and less burnout.